Arc-like continua, Julia sets of entire functions, and Eremenko's Conjecture: Further discussion and results

 \begin{thm}[{Class $\classS$ and number of tracts}] All examples of disjoint-type entire functions $f$ mentioned in the introduction and in this section can be constructed in such a way that $f$ has exactly two critical values and no finite asymptotic values, and such that all critical points of $f$ have degree at most $16$.

 Furthermore, with the exception of Theorem \ref{thm:boundedexistence}, the function $f$ can be constructed such that

 is connected for all $R$.
 In Theorem \ref{thm:boundedexistence}, the function $f$ can be constructed so that $\mathcal{T}_R$ has exactly two connected components for sufficiently large $R$. \end{thm} \begin{remark}[Remark~1] On the other hand, if $\mathcal{T}_R$ is connected for all $R$, then it turns out that every Julia continuum at a bounded address is homeomorphic to a periodic Julia continuum (Proposition \ref{prop:homeomorphic}).
-Hence it is indeed necessary to allow $\mathcal{T}_R$ to have two components in Theorem \ref{thm:boundedexistence}. \end{remark} \begin{remark}[Remark~2] The bound of $16$ on the degree of critical points can be reduced to $4$ by modifying Bishop's construction; compare Remark~\ref{rmk:bishopbound} \end{remark}
+Hence it is indeed necessary to allow $\mathcal{T}_R$ to have two components in Theorem \ref{thm:boundedexistence}. \end{remark} \begin{remark}[Remark~2] The bound of $16$ on the degree of critical points can be reduced to $4$ by modifying Bishop's construction; compare Remark~\ref{rmk:bishopbound}. \end{remark}

 As pointed out in \cite{hyperbolicboundedfatou}, this leads to an interesting observation.
 By Theorem \ref{thm:Stracts}, the function $f$ from Theorem \ref{thm:pseudoarcs} can be constructed such that $\# S(f)=2$, such that $f$ has no asymptotic values and such that all critical points have degree at most $16$.
 Let $v_1$ and $v_2$ be the critical values of $f$, and let $c_1$ and $c_2$ be critical points of $f$ over $v_1$ resp.\ $v_2$.
 Let $A\colon\C\to\C$ be the affine map with $A(v_1)=c_1$ and $A(v_2)=c_2$.
 Then the function $g \defeq f\circ A$ has super-attracting fixed points at $v_1$ and $v_2$.
 By the results from \cite{boettcher} discussed earlier, the Julia set $J(g)$ contains uncountably many invariant subsets for each of which the one-point compactification is a pseudo-arc.
 On the other hand, $J(g)$ is locally connected by \cite[Corollary 1.9]{hyperbolicboundedfatou}.
 Hence we see that, in contrast to the polynomial case, local connectivity of Julia sets does not imply simple topological dynamics, even for hyperbolic functions.
+Compare \cite{roeschnewton} for a similar phenomenon in the case of (albeit non-hyperbolic) rational maps.